Comparing I Bonds to Treasury Inflation Protected Securities

 TIPS can be purchased online through Treasury Direct or from a bank or broker.
 You can use a noncompetitive bid and take the market yield.
 If you go through a bank, broker, or dealer, you can make a competitive bid to specify your desired rate, but you might not get want you want.

-I Bonds are only available online through Treasury Direct.
+I Bonds are only available online through online through Treasury Direct.